 Established in October 2004 by Dan Ofer and Gil Karpas, it has blossomed into a celebratory night and has played host to 100 great bands.

 It has become something of a movement and community of people passionate about quality of live music, and of course, dancing the night away.

-So come on down to The Cellar on any second Friday of the month.
+So come on down to The Cellar on any first Friday of the month and The Bullingdon on alternate months.
 Chill with your friends for the first hour while the DJs play nourishing music for the mind and soul, experience the energy of a wicked live band, then dance your socks off to the most tasteful global beats till the early hours!

 Friday 7th APRIL @ THE CELLAR

 Kongo Dia Ntotila are a journey through the musical motherland with the sound of the Congolese seben guitar alongside horns reminiscent of the golden age of rumba to induce excessive dancefloor heat.
 “More fire!”

 Led by Mulele Matondo of Democratic Republic of Congo on bass guitar and compositions, the recently relaunched band are a true fusion of jazz with Central African roots music.
 They collectively punch out the favourite rhythms that rock the region's dancefloors – rumba, soukous, zouk, and sakade and they have recently reformed and expanded their sound by adding a small but mighty horn section of trumpet and sax, bringing the brass to the forefront of the musical conversation.

 Material from their debut LP “Seben steps to heaven” (2012) is reinterpreted alongside new material which draws on jazz, reggae, Afrobeat and more in a refreshing and unforced fusion with the classic Central African sounds.

 “Wherever they go they bring a raucously joyful party with them” Max Reinhardt, BBC Introducing 2016.